Can you improve your writing with the Hemingway app?

 However, for any form of writing, you can benefit from the suggestions the Hemingway editor gives you.

-The main focus is on sentence structure, with the red highlight referring to sentences that the app thinks are very hard to read.
+The main focus is on sentence structure.
+Green highlights passive voice, blue highlights adverbs and yellow highlights refer you to sentences that the app thinks are hard to read.